blanedi/Project-python--ClubBlast/README.md

 It can be difficult for busy students (and faculty) to keep track of!
 Our project will allow Hertie community members to identify upcoming club events of significance by entering their interests.
 It will return suggestions of forthcoming club events based on user input, with additional information about the event so the user can make an informed decision on how best to spend their time.

-See for full project proposal
+See for 'project proposal python.docx' for

+Instructions

+Install:

+Download data from '

 Development Team